hugopeixoto/hugopeixoto.net/src/articles/status-update-2021-04-30.md

 On April 24th, a group of people joined our discord and started bragging that the website was now theirs.
 They had found a way to login as any user.
-Since no one from the staff team was online at the time, they got not attention so they started escalating the damage and eventually found a way to our builtin SQL editor and dropped every database table.
+Since no one from the staff team was online at the time, they got no attention so they started escalating the damage and eventually found a way to our builtin SQL editor and dropped every database table.